 '''

 FORMAT DEFAULT format-name[,OPT = "DFONLY"]

 [,ERR=line-ref|,ERC=error-code]

 FORMAT DEFAULT ALL [,OPT = "DFONLY"]

 [,ERR=line-ref|,ERC=error-code]

 '''

-OPT = "DFONLY" is an optional modifier that bypasses the normal initialization process, and loads any existing defaults only if the data element's value is at an initialized state.

-line-ref is the program line number or label to branch to if an error is produced.

-error-code is a programmer-defined error code.
+format-name is the name of a format defined in the data dictionary.
+OPT = "DFONLY" is an optional modifier that bypasses the normal initialization process, and loads any existing defaults only if the data element's value is at an initialized state. line-ref is the program line number or label to branch to if an error is produced. error-code is a programmer-defined error code.
 Valid values are positive or negative whole numbers.